-Ever since the 1950s, cars and trucks have been built with either standard or optional climate control systems.
-The lifeblood of the air conditioning system is a refrigerant called R134a.
-The refrigerant emits cold air after a simple thermal reaction, and it tends to accumulate moisture as it cycles through the HVAC system in your Buick Park Avenue.
-Your car's A/C receiver drier is installed between the condenser and the expansion valve, and it absorbs the water in the line and stores it in a desiccant so the refrigerant can cool your interior.
-Each time your vehicle's air conditioning gets serviced and parts are replaced, you must change your Buick Park Avenue A/C receiver drier or accumulator.
+We may take this for granted, but it wasn't until the 1950s that vehicles were equipped with reliable air conditioning.
+The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and it tends to accumulate moisture as it cycles through the HVAC system in your Buick Park Avenue.
+Your car's A/C receiver drier is installed between the condenser and the expansion valve, and it separates the water from the refrigerant so that it can go on to cool your passenger compartment.
+Any time you perform work on your air conditioning system, you must change your Buick Park Avenue A/C receiver drier or accumulator.